History of Pickleball

 2018

-Across the US, there were 2100 courts known, and the play locations and total number of courts were 7000.
+Across the US, there were 2100 courts known, and the play locations and the total number of courts were 7000.

 2019